Day Camp for Children

 Camp Donations

-With expenses rising to operate our Day Camp, we appreciate any donation you might be willing to give.
+As operating expenses for our Day Camp rise, we appreciate any donation you can make.
 Your donation will help pay for camp activities and supplies.
-Your donation also goes toward scholarships that help enable families in our community to send their children to our Day Camp.
-For your convenience, donate online safely and securely by clicking this link and scroll down to “Summer Day Camp Donations.”
+Your donation also supports scholarships that help families in our community send their children to our Day Camp.
+For your convenience, donate online safely and securely by clicking this link and selecting “Children’s Camp Donations.”

 Camp Highlights